MartinPiloni1/W17-G6-Bootcamp/README.md

 DB_USER
 DB_PASS
 ```
-dbName cant change because how the migration is implemented
+dbName cannot be changed, because how the migration is implemented

 install dependencies
 `go mod tidy`